-a serving of food contributes to a daily diet.
-2,000 calorie a day is used for general nutrition advice.
+^{} The % Daily Value (DV) tells you how much a nutrient in a serving of food contributes to a daily diet.
+2,000 calories a day is used for general nutrition advice.

 Step 1: Find the Serving Size on the Nutrition Facts label on the package of Crackers